-A fresh and clean shaved Brussels sprout salad with roasted butternut squash, pomegranate seeds, pumpkin seeds, chopped apple, and feta cheese – all tied together with a citrusy maple cinnamon dressing.
+A fresh shaved Brussels sprout salad with roasted butternut squash, pomegranate seeds, pumpkin seeds, chopped apple, and feta cheese – all tied together with a citrusy maple cinnamon dressing.

 While I normally don’t discuss my background, nor my emotions as they pertain to anything other than food, I thought I’d give a little piece of my heart in this post.
 What can I say?
 I’m growing soft in my old age.